-Houston Guardianship Attorney Serving Clients Throughout Harris County, Texas
+Houston Guardianship Attorney

 If you have an elderly or mentally incapacitated parent or other family member, or if you have a disabled child who will soon reach adulthood, it may be in the best interest of your loved one for you to establish guardianship over their finances or personal care.
 Guardianship may also be necessary if you have an adult relative who does not appear to be able to properly make decisions on their own behalf.
 Guardianship requires making important decisions about the finances and health care of a loved one.
+If you need further assistance, don’t hesitate to contact our law offices for a guardianship attorney.

 The process can be complex, and you will need the help of attorneys who not only know the law, but also take the time to get to know their clients to make sure that the process is personally-tailored as well as legally sound.
 A compassionate and experienced Texas guardianship attorney at the Meineke Law Firm can help you determine whether guardianship is appropriate in the case of your family member and guide you through the process of establishing guardianship.